-(i) The central review bodies shall advise the Secretary-General on all appointments of one year or longer, and on the selection or on the promotion of staff, except in the following cases:
+(h) The central review bodies shall advise the Secretary-General on all appointments of one year or longer, except in the following cases:

-a.
-Appointment of candidates having successfully passed a competitive examination, in accordance with staff rule 4.16;
+(i) Appointment of candidates having successfully passed a competitive examination, in accordance with staff rule 4.16;

-b.
-Appointment at the entry level or promotion within the General Service and related categories of candidates having successfully passed an entrance test or examination, under conditions defined by the Secretary-General;
+(ii) Appointment at the entry level or promotion within the General Service and related categories of candidates having successfully passed an entrance test or examination, under conditions defined by the Secretary-General.

-(ii) The central review bodies shall review the process for compliance with the pre-approved selection criteria and shall offer recommendations on the appointment, selection and promotion of candidates.
-Where these recommendations are not in line with those of the relevant manager, they shall transmit their recommendations for final decision to the Secretary-General, who shall give due consideration to the recommendations of the central review bodies.
+(i) The central review bodies shall review the process for compliance with the pre-approved evaluation criteria and shall provide advice on the recommendations for the selection of candidates.
+Where such advice is not in line with that of the relevant manager, the Secretary-General shall give due consideration to the advice of the central review bodies and shall make the decision.